alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 }
 {% endhighlight %}

 We've now created a copy of our SSL certificate and stored it in AWS IAM.
-Now we can proceed to setup CloudFront with our S3 buckets and the SSL certificate.
+Now we can setup CloudFront with our S3 buckets and the SSL certificate.

 ### Create a CloudFront distribution

-Now we need to go to the 'CloudFront Management Console' and create a new distribution.
+Go to the _CloudFront Management Console_ and create a new distribution.
 Make sure to select 'Web' as the delivery method.

 ![Redirect S3 Requests](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_005.png)

 Here's a list of the applicable configuration options and the values you should set.
-There are a lot of other options not listed in the list below - you can leave those at their default values.
+There are a lot of other options not shown in the list below - you can leave those at their default values.

   * Origin Domain Name: _example.com.s3.amazonaws.com_
   * Viewer Protocol Policy: _Redirect HTTP to HTTPS_